Real Rider Resource guide to simple topical routines during horse show season

 Control the record

 Write it down.
-A simple barn log beats memory every time, especially after a long haul and an early draw.
+A simple barn log beats memory every time.

 Where liniment gel fits